hasukmistry/market-summary-app/README.md

 ```

 ## How it works?
-Make sure [API Serivce App](https://github.com/hasukmistry/market-summary-api) is up and running locally.
+Make sure [API Serivce App](https://github.com/hasukmistry/market-summary-api) is up and running locally (when you want to use api service locally).

-Once setup is done successfully go to `http://0.0.0.0:3001` in browser to start react app.
+Once setup is done, Please wait atleast few seconds while volume is created and synced properly.
+Then go to `http://0.0.0.0:3001` in browser to start react app.
+You can see logs using `docker-compose logs`.
+And service status via `docker ps`.

 ## Useful Commands
 - Following command will run the test.